CANDELbio/conjtalk2023/presentation.md

 - Harmonization is harder than you might expect
 - Harmonization is where too much time gets spent instead of science
 - Harmonization problems propagate and impact science quality

+^To clarify real quick, we're talking MOSTLY about the portion of harmonization that means getting data into a common representation (not focused on empirical, numerical calibration, correction, etc.)

 ---
 ## Data harmonization